grycap/oscar-landing/content/english/blog/post-guide-to-use-OSCAR.md

       - storage_provider: minio
         path: name_of_bucket/out
 ```
+*Keep in mind that the name of the service cannot contain the "-" or "_" characters.*

 You can also check the [other examples](https://github.com/grycap/oscar/tree/master/examples) already listed before to see how the whole process for the creation of a service looks like.
 Once you have created the file, you have to deploy the service(s) with the next command: